ArcherTrister/X/src/X.EntityFrameworkCore.FieldEncryption/README.md

 ## How to use

-`X.EntityFrameworkCore.DataEncryption` supports 2 differents initialization methods:
+`X.EntityFrameworkCore.FieldEncryption` supports 2 differents initialization methods:
 * Attribute
 * Fluent configuration